icooper/code-vgl/README.md

 # VGL Development Toolbox

 This is a Visual Studio Code extension for supporting VGL development.
-Currently, this includes syntax highlighting for `structure.txt` files.
+Currently, this includes partial syntax highlighting for VGL code (`*.rpf`, `*.sxf`, and `*.caf` files) and database structure definition files (`structure.txt`).
 Further functionality is under development.

 ## Installation